Breast Augmentation Size Chart – Implant Sizes and Cup Sizes

 2. Implant Shape

-We could use different breast implant shapes to achieve your desired look.
-A round implant can give you more cleavage and a rounder look, while a teardrop implant or anatomical implant can give you a more natural look.
+We could use different breast implant shapes to alter the look of your breasts.
+A round implant can give you more cleavage and a rounder look, while a teardrop implant or anatomical implant can give you a different look.

 Your existing proportions play a significant role in determining your breast implant.
 Implants with a higher profile can make your breasts look fuller if you have a shorter waist or a narrow chest.
 On the other hand, if you’re taller or long-waisted, Dr Rubinstein may suggest implants with a wider diameter.